-Corey Fillipovich enters his second season as an associated head football coach at Wilmington College in 2018.
+Corey Fillipovich complete is third season as an associate head coach and defensive coordinator with Wilmington College football program in 2019.

-Two individuals earned All-Ohio Athletic Conference (OAC) under Fillipovich’s guidance in Second Team All-OAC honoree David Henry and Honorable Mention All-OAC individual C.J.
-Thompson in 2017.
-In addition, He aided Head Coach Bryan Moore in ending Wilmington’s 40-game OAC losing streak with a 37-30 overtime win against Capital University.
+Six individuals earned All-Ohio Athletic Conference (OAC) under Fillipovich’s guidance.
+Most recently, both Tavion Bryant and Ameer Jackson garnered Second Team All-OAC honors in 2019.
+In addition, he aided Head Coach Bryan Moore in ending Wilmington’s 40-game OAC losing streak with a 37-30 overtime win against Capital University in 2017.

 Prior to Wilmington, Fillipovich spent two seasons as the defensive coordinator at North Carolina Wesleyan.
 Prior to his two years with Battlin’ Bishops, Fillipovich spent 11 seasons at Heidelberg University including several years coaching with Moore.
 The last three seasons, he served as the co-defensive and recruiting coordinator.

 During his tenure with the Student Princes, Fillipovich coached five All-OAC honorees, including All-American Matt Grieves, who was also an ESPN The Magazine District IV Academic selection.
 Grieves was one of three Heidelberg players to garner Academic All-Region status under his direction.

 In his more than a decade of service, he had a plethora of duties, including the roles of camp director, junior varsity head coach and equipment manager, among others.
 He also boasts coaching experience at numerous Division I camps, including those at The Ohio State University, the University of Notre Dame, Indiana University, Kent State University, the University of Toledo, the University of Cincinnati, Bowling Green State University and Youngstown State University.